kubestash/docs/docs/concepts/README.md

 # Concepts

-Concepts help you to learn about the different parts of the Stash and the abstractions it uses.
+Concepts help you to learn about the different parts of the KubeStash and the abstractions it uses.

 This concept section is divided into the following modules:

-- What is Stash?
+## What is KubeStash?
-  - [Overview](/docs/concepts/what-is-stash/overview/index.md) provides an introduction to Stash.
-It also give an overview of the features it provides.
+- [Overview](/docs/concepts/what-is-kubestash/overview/index.md) provides an introduction to KubeStash.
+It also gives an overview of the features it provides.
-  - [Architecture](/docs/concepts/what-is-stash/architecture/index.md) provides a visual representation of Stash architecture.
+- [Architecture](/docs/concepts/what-is-kubestash/architecture/index.md) provides a visual representation of KubeStash architecture.
 It also provides a brief overview of the components it uses.

-- Declarative API
+## Declarative API
-  - [Repository](/docs/concepts/crds/repository/index.md) introduces the concept of `Repository` crd that holds backend information in a Kubernetes native way.
+- [BackupStorage](/docs/concepts/crds/backupstorage/index.md) introduces the concept of `BackupStorage` crd that holds the backend information in a Kubernetes native way where the backed up data of different applications will be stored.
-  - [BackupConfiguration](/docs/concepts/crds/backupconfiguration/index.md) introduces the concept of `BackupConfiguration` crd that is used to configure backup for a target resource in a Kubernetes native way.
+- [Repository](/docs/concepts/crds/repository/index.md) introduces the concept of `Repository` crd that holds backup information for a specific application.
-  - [BackupBatch](/docs/concepts/crds/backupbatch/index.md) introduces the concept of `BackupBatch` crd that is used to setup backup of multiple co-related targets under single configuration.
+- [BackupConfiguration](/docs/concepts/crds/backupconfiguration/index.md) introduces the concept of `BackupConfiguration` crd that is used to configure backup for a target application in a Kubernetes native way.
-  - [BackupSession](/docs/concepts/crds/backupsession/index.md) introduces the concept of `BackupSession` crd that represents a backup run of a target resource for the respective `BackupConfiguration` or `BackupBatch` object.
+- [BackupSession](/docs/concepts/crds/backupsession/index.md) introduces the concept of `BackupSession` crd that represents a backup run triggered for a session of a `BackupConfiguration` for a target application.
-  - [RestoreSession](/docs/concepts/crds/restoresession/index.md) introduces the concept of `RestoreSession` crd that represents a restore run of a target resource.
+- [RestoreSession](/docs/concepts/crds/restoresession/index.md) introduces the concept of `RestoreSession` crd that represents a restore run for a target application.
-  - [RestoreBatch](/docs/concepts/crds/restorebatch/index.md) introduces the concept of `RestoreBatch` crd that allows restore of multiple targets that were backed up using `BackupBatch` under single configuration.
+- [HookTemplate](/docs/concepts/crds/hooktemplate/index.md) introduces the concept of `HookTemplate` crd that represents a template for an action that will be executed before or/and after backup/restore process.
-  - [Function](/docs/concepts/crds/function/index.md) introduces the concept of `Function` crd that represents a step of a backup or restore process.
+- [Addon](/docs/concepts/crds/addon/index.md) introduces the concept of `Addon` crd which represents the backup and restore capabilities for a specific type of target.
-  - [Task](/docs/concepts/crds/task/index.md) introduces the concept of `Task` crd which specifies an ordered collection of multiple `Function`s and their parameters that make up a complete backup or restore process.
+- [Function](/docs/concepts/crds/function/index.md) introduces the concept of `Function` crd that represents a task of a backup or restore process.
-  - [BackupBlueprint](/docs/concepts/crds/backupblueprint/index.md) introduces the concept of `BackupBlueprint` crd that specifies a blueprint for `Repository` and `BackupConfiguration` object which provides an option to share backup configuration across similar targets.
+- [BackupBlueprint](/docs/concepts/crds/backupblueprint/index.md) introduces the concept of `BackupBlueprint` crd that represents a blueprint for `BackupConfiguration` objects.
+It allows for the automatic creation of `BackupConfiguration`s for similar targets based on the blueprint.
-  - [AppBinding](/docs/concepts/crds/appbinding/index.md) introduces the concept of `AppBinding` crd which holds the information that are necessary to connect with an application like database.
+- [Snapshot](/docs/concepts/crds/snapshot/index.md) introduces the concept of `Snapshot` crd which represents the state of a backup run for one or more components of an application.
-  - [Snapshot](/docs/concepts/crds/snapshot/index.md) introduces the concept of `Snapshot` object that represents backed up snapshots in a Kubernetes native way.
+- [RetentionPolicy](/docs/concepts/crds/retentionpolicy/index.md) introduces the concept of `RetentionPolicy` crd that represents how the old `Snapshots` should be cleaned up.